 10. Do you have an interest in the field you want to position your brand in?

-Depending on what category you want to place your brand in, you will need to have a personal interest in what you do.
-Without the interest, you will have a hard time motivating yourself to do the work.
-If the interest is there you will be your own customer and you will know what you need and want.
+Depending on what category you want to place your brand in, you’ll need to have a personal interest in what you do.
+Without the interest, you’ll have a hard time motivating yourself to do the work.
+If the interest is there you’ll be your own customer and you’ll know what you need and want.

-When you know exactly who your customer is, you will know, in all areas of your business what decisions you need to make.
+When you know exactly who your customer is, you’ll know, in all areas of your business, what decisions you need to make.

 12. Do you have something unique to offer?

-There are tons and tons of brands out there, what makes yours stand out in the crowd?
-The fewer competitors you will have the better.
+There are tons and tons of brands out there.
+What makes yours stand out from the crowd?
+The fewer competitors you’ll have, the better.

 13. What problem does your product/brand solve?

-14. What does your product do for your customer?
+14. What does your product do for your customers?

 Is it helping them in any way?
 Is it helping them perform better?
 Is it making them feel a certain way?

 15. Have you done thorough market research in order to find your niche?